Dweepa: Plot

 Located in the backwaters of a dam, Sita Parvata is a low-lying island slowly submerging due to the incessant rains.
 The government succeeds in evacuating the residents by giving them compensation for the properties they own.
 The temple priest Duggajja, his son Ganapa, and daughter-in-law Nagi find it impossible to leave their homeland and make a living with the meagre compensation.
 They have but a small hut, which earns them a compensation of ₹25,000.
 In Ganapa's own words, the compensation can give them food and shelter, but cannot compensate for the love and respect of their people.
 On the island, they are respected people, but outside, they would be one among hundreds of families struggling to make a living.

-Centered on this complex theme, the film narrates the struggles of the family and how ultimately in the end they manage to continue life on the island.
+Krishna, Nagi's cousin arrives later, who was previously settled in Mumbai.
+Krishna is a city-dweller with a carefree attitude, which provides a stark contrast to Ganapa's growing pessimism.
+With his aid, the family temporarily shifts to a house above at a much greater height, thus preventing them from being submerged.
+As days pass by, Ganapa grows suspicious of the bond between his wife Nagi and Krishna.
+Meanwhile, the govt officers decide to raise the compensation to Rs.
+25000 but Dugggajja refuses to sign it and thus refuses.
+He and Ganapa goes to perform "Nema", the sacred temple they believe in, and he sends back Ganapa home to stay all night at the temple, as he decides to question the Lord for their worries and problems.
+The next morning when Nagi goes to bring her father-in-law back, she finds the temple submerged to a great extent, and finds Duggajja dead after drowning.
+Distraught, the couple performs his last rites.
+Nagi's father suggests them to shift to the town due to this, and settle for themselves, but she refuses.
+Following this, they do not talk to Krishna a lot, and he grows more sad due to this.
+Ganapa also is deeply saddened due to his father's death, unable to cope and move on, Nagi consoles him and tells him to be more confident.